Is Guacamole Healthy?

 Guacamole Health Benefits

-The primary ingredient of guacamole is avocado.
-Although high in fat, it’s the healthy monounsaturated variety.
+Although high in fat, avocados provide the healthy monounsaturated variety.
 According to the American Heart Association, when healthy monounsaturated fats are in moderation in place of saturated and trans fat, this can help lower the LDL (bad) cholesterol.

 Avocados also contain an abundance of phytochemicals, plant chemicals that have been shown to help prevent specific health conditions.
 The plant chemical beta-sitosterol found in avocados has been shown to help maintain healthy cholesterol levels.
 Additionally, the carotenoids lutein and zeaxanthin, both of which are also found in avocados, have been shown to help maintain healthy eyes and may help reduce the risk of macular degeneration, the leading cause of vision loss as we age.

-To make a traditional guacamole, combine avocado with tomatoes, onion, jalapeno, garlic, cilantro, lime juice, and a touch of salt and pepper.
+To make a traditional guacamole, combine avocado with diced tomatoes, onion, jalapeno pepper, garlic, cilantro, lime juice, and a touch of salt and pepper.
 These vegetables, fruit juice and herbs are all relatively low in calories and bursting with healthy nutrients.
 You can also make different variations of the dip by adding fruit like mango or pineapple, or by roasting the tomatoes or adding charred corn.
 Use on sandwiches, tacos, burritos, salads, rice bowls, or even baked potatoes.

-The Verdict: Guac is a healthy snack packed with fabulous nutrients your body needs.
+Guac is a healthy snack packed with fabulous nutrients your body needs.
 Enjoy a bowl of guac with family and friends, but don’t forget to keep portions in check.

 Toby Amidor, MS, RD, CDN, is a registered dietitian and consultant who specializes in food safety and culinary nutrition.
 She is the author of The Greek Yogurt Kitchen: More Than 130 Delicious, Healthy Recipes for Every Meal of the Day.